-It just so happened that I had one last piece of barn wood left in my stash.
+It just so happened that I had a piece of barn wood that I got from an estate sale for $2.
 I hadn’t used it for any other projects because it was badly warped and falling apart.
 I thought I’d give it a shot and, if it didn’t work because the condition of the wood, I would get another piece and try again.

 Supplies to make a DIY wood sign